-In Fig. 5, we show the CD prediction accuracy quantified by two common metrics.
-First, the root mean squared deviation $(RMSD_j)$ of CD intensities between the compared spectra of protein j, and second, a normalized version $(NRMSD_j)$ by Mao et al. (1982), where the RMSD is divided by the RMS of the measured CD intensities.
+In Figure 5 we show the CD prediction accuracy quantified by two common metrics.
+First, the root mean squared deviation $(RMSD_j)$ of CD intensities between the compared spectra of protein j, and second, a normalized version $(NRMSD_j)$ by Mao et al. [10], where the RMSD is divided by the RMS of the measured CD intensities.
 The RMSD quantifies the absolute deviation between the measured an predicted spectra, whereas the NRMSD is a relative deviation with respect to the measured CD signal.

-In Fig. 5a, b, we depict the effect of SS deviations in the protein model by predicting CD spectra for all 21 SS compositions of our synthetic data set and comparing them to the correct CD spectrum of the set.
-In the absence of CD deviations, both RMSDj and NRMSDj values are linearly correlated with the SS deviation of synthetic model j, with a slope that depends on which SS fractions deviate from the correct model.
-Additionally, the prediction accuracy using both metrics can be approximated from the SS deviation with a single linear function (Pearson correlation coefficient of 0.917), in agreement with the model validation results in our previous study of Nagy et al. (2019).
+In Figures 5A and 5B, we depict the effect of SS deviations in the protein model by predicting CD spectra for all 21 SS compositions of our synthetic data set and comparing them to the correct CD spectrum of the set.
+In the absence of CD deviations, both $RMSD_j$ and $NRMSD_j$ values are linearly correlated with the SS deviation of synthetic model j, with a slope that depends on which SS fractions deviate from the correct model.
+Additionally, the prediction accuracy using both metrics can be approximated from the SS deviation with a single linear function (Pearson correlation coefficient of 0.917), in agreement with the model validation results in our previous study [12].

-Figure 5c, d shows the change in RMSD and NRMSD, respectively, in response to increasing CD deviations.
+Figures 5C and 5D show the change in RMSD and NRMSD, respectively, in response to increasing CD deviations.
 Here, the CD spectrum was predicted from the correct SS composition and compared to all 21 synthetic CD spectra with given scaling errors and non-SS contributions (see Table 2).
-The RMSDj values in Fig. 5c increase linearly with an identical slope for all five subsets of generated CD spectra, indicating that this metric is invariant to the type of the CD deviation.
-In contrast, the increase of NRMSDj values in Fig. 5d is non-linear and depend on the error type, because CD deviations affect the normalization term (i.e. the spectrum intensity) differently.
-Accordingly, the change in NRMSDj values is superlinear when the measured spectrum intensity is underestimated (S-), but sublinear for spectra with non-SS contributions (C+and C-) and overestimated spectrum intensities (S+).
+The $RMSD_j$ values in Fig. 5C increase linearly with an identical slope for all five subsets of generated CD spectra, indicating that this metric is invariant to the type of the CD deviation.
+In contrast, the increase of $NRMSD_j$ values in Fig. 5D are non-linear and depend on the error type, because CD deviations affect the normalization term (i.e. the spectrum intensity) differently.
+Accordingly, the change in $NRMSD_j$ values is superlinear when the measured spectrum intensity is underestimated (S-), but sublinear for spectra with non-SS contributions (C+ and C-) and overestimated spectrum intensities (S+).

 We also tested the combined effect of SS and CD deviations through synthetic spectrum and SS model pairs that include both.
-The observed RMSD; and NRMSD; values for these combinations clearly show that the effect of CD and SS deviations is not additive for CD predictions, and introduces a similar uncertainty to the model validation as observed for SS estimation methods in "Effects on the accuracy of SS estimation methods".
-Despite their non-additivity, the square sum of the errors from CD and SS deviations show a Pearson correlation of 0.953 with the square of total RMSDi.
-This behaviour is expected for CD spectra with independent error components, as discussed in our previous study Nagy et al. (2019).
-A similar trend is also observed for NRMSD; values, with a weaker Pearson correlation (0.911) and a slope smaller than unity (0.88).
+The observed $RMSD_j$ and $NRMSD_j$ values for these combinations clearly show that the effect of CD and SS deviations are not additive for CD predictions, and introduces a similar uncertainty to the model validation as observed for SS estimation methods in Section 3.2.
+Despite their non-additivity, the square sum of the errors from CD and SS deviations show a Pearson correlation of 0.953 with the square of total $RMSD_j$ .
+This behaviour is expected for CD spectra with independent error components, as discussed in our previous study [12].
+A similar trend is also observed for $NRMSD_j$ values, with a weaker Pearson correlation (0.911) and a slope smaller than unity (0.88).
 Because the non-linear response to CD deviations leads to a more complex NRMSD profile, we only consider RMSD-based prediction methods for the subsequent assessment of the effects on model validation.

-Comparison between model validation methods
+3.4 Comparison between model validation methods

-Finally, we compared the accuracy and reliability of five structural model validation methods (see "Model validation accuracy") with respect to certain deviations in the reference CD spectrum.
-Our aim is to determine which method is most suitable for assessing the quality of model structures using SESCA, described in Nagy et al. (2019).
+Finally, we compared the accuracy and reliability of five structural model validation methods (see Section 2.5) with respect to certain deviations in the reference CD spectrum.
+Our aim is to determine which method is most suitable for assessing the quality of model structures using SESCA [12].